chloe-blankers/seng371-milestone1/ADR-001-Architecture.md

 SIGHTINGS( whale_id int, observation_id int, PRIMARY KEY(whale_id, observation_id) )

 The relationship between WHALES and OBSERVATIONS would be many to many.
+The database code uses PreparedStatements to avoid SQL Injection.
 We decided to use no triggers, constraints, or foreign keys because this course is not about databases or database design.

 ## Consequences